lucasdlemos/products-api/README.md

 # products-api

-This project is a simple web service made in Java 8 using Spring Boot, PostgreSQL, JPA and Flyway.
+This project is a simple REST JSON API made in Java 8 using Spring Boot, PostgreSQL, JPA and Flyway.
 It's a CRUD API of Products.
 It allows you to create Products, mark them with tags and sets their prices in different currencies.

 ## Getting Started